ycdrn/segment4solar/README.md

 ## Reference

-For a detailed explanation of the improvements in the estimated energy yield with the methodologies used in our analysis tool, please refer to our conference paper:
+For a detailed explanation of the improvements in the estimated energy yield with the methodologies used in our analysis tool, please refer to our [conference aper]](https://iopscience.iop.org/article/10.1088/1742-6596/2600/4/042005/pdf)